l-lumin/zettelkasten/02 Permanent/Solipsism.md

 # Solipsism

 Solipsism is the idea that only one's own mind is certain to exist.
 Everything else-people, objects, the world-could be illusion.
-It questions whether we can trust our sense to prove anathing external.
+It questions whether we can trust our sense to prove anything external.